jacktuck/unfurl/README.md

-# Unfurled: Unfurl oEmbed, Twitter Cards and Open Graph metadata :zap:
+# Unfurled: Unfurl oEmbed, Twitter Cards and Open Graph metadata :sparkles:

 ## So, like, what does _unfurl_ even mean?